Nominations are open.

-Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
-The award includes a prize of $7,000.
+Recipients are honored by the technical women’s community at Grace Hopper Celebration.
+The award includes a cash prize.

 You will need to submit:

-- Two letters of reference from professional contacts of the nominee (third letter is optional)
+- Two letters of reference from professional contacts of the nominee.

-- Horizontal high resolution photograph of the nominee (minimum of 5MB JPG)
+- A portrait-orientation high-resolution photograph of the nominee (minimum 5MB JPG).

 - February 13, 2019: Nominations close at 5 p.m.
 PT